Riya10031/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 # Lab 02.1: Data model and model-driven app

+## Lab Scenario

 In this lab you will be implementing the data model for the solution and building a model-driven app that will be used for tracking problems and managing the overall effort.

 ## Lab Objectives

 Though this lab, you will be able to complete and gain insights into the following exercises:

-  - Create Tables, Columns, and relationships

-  - Create a model-driven app

-  - Create a site map

-  - Create and configure Table forms

-  - Create and configure Table views

-## High-level lab steps

-  - Exercise 1 – Create publisher and solution
+Exercise 1 – Create publisher and solution

-  - Exercise 2 – Implement the data model
+Exercise 2 – Implement the data model

-      - Data Model

-          - Building

-          - Department

-          - Problem Report

-  - Exercise 3 – Configure forms and views
+Exercise 3 – Configure forms and views

-  - Exercise 4 – Compose a basic model-driven app
+Exercise 4 – Compose a basic model-driven app

-  - Exercise 5 – Input data and refine some views, import some problem reports
+Exercise 5 – Input data and refine some views, import some problem reports

-## Detailed steps

 ### Exercise 1: Create publisher and solution